mjf1406/slot-scheduler/README.md

 ### p0

+- BUG: can now edit the details of a class when it is unassigned
+- BUG: when moving a class from a slot to unassigned and back into a slot, the slot no longer loses its dnd functionality

 ## Change Log

 2024/10/04

+- fixed: timeslots are now optimistically rendered and deleted
+- fixed: moving a classitem to a new timeslot or unassigned classes no longer deletes the text
 - UX: switched to [optimistic queries](https://tanstack.com/query/latest/docs/framework/react/guides/optimistic-updates) so the UI updates before saving to the server
 - fixed: when creating/editing a class, the icon and color can now be selected again